AhmedAbdulWahid-Data/Customer_Churn_Prediction/README.md

 If you're a business owner or data scientist, predicting churn is a game-changer!
 Know who’s at risk of leaving, and target your efforts to save them.
 The models built in this repo help businesses gain insights into their customers and boost retention. 🙌

-## 🛠️ Quick Start Guide

-1. Download the Repository:
-Click the green Code button at the top of this page, then select Download ZIP.
-2. Extract the ZIP File:
-After downloading, extract the contents to your preferred folder.